hapsior/Gitlab-instance-with-CI-runners/README.md

 6. Install docker https://docs.docker.com/engine/install/ubuntu/
 7. Change hostname in run_container_gitlab_instance.sh to the name you changed in step 2
 8. Run command run_container_gitlab_instance.sh, you can run: sudo docker logs gitlab -f to see if it is running
-9. Run for example curl https://gitlab-testpkls924.polandcentral.cloudapp.azure.com (You can check also for http if moving from http to https is working well)
+9. Run for example curl https://gitlab-testpkls924.polandcentral.cloudapp.azure.com (You can check also for http to see if moving from http to https is working well)
 9. Run sudo docker exec -it gitlab cat /etc/gitlab/initial_root_password to get password (Important: it is temporary stored for only 24h)

 ![alt text](image.png)